Our Top Tips to Avoid Colic

 Whether it’s a summer heatwave or a cold snap in winter.
 Colic is always a worry for horse owners and we should be mindful that our horses and ponies are drinking sufficient water to avoid the dreaded impaction colic!
 With less turnout and exercise due to frozen arenas and slippy or rutted fields in winter, or increased dry matter intake during summer as a result of drought conditions meaning less grass, it’s important to make sure their gut keeps moving with extra moisture.

 Horses eating diets high in dry matter such as hay consume more water than horses grazing good pasture all day.
 This is because as dry matter intake increases, the body needs additional water to maintain normal gastrointestinal (GI) tract function and saliva production.
-Water intake provides the horse with proper moisture to digest and transport feedstuff through the GI tract.
+Water intake provides the horse with proper moisture to digest and transport feedstuff through the GI tract, helping to avoid impaction colic.

 Here are a few tips to increase water intake and help keep your horse’s gut moving well:

-• Adding salt to feeds can encourage your horse to drink more.
-Particularly useful in summer heat - try adding a salt water bucket to your horse water buffet if you use one!
+- Adding salt or gut friendly electrolytes for horses to feeds can encourage your horse to drink more and replace minerals lost during sweating.
+Particularly useful in summer heat but also essential in winter - try adding a salt water bucket to your horse water buffet if you use one!
 But always make sure plain fresh water is at least one of the options in your water buffet.

 What to Feed a Horse with Digestive Issues